Q. What are resources?

 - Strip cropping: Large fields may be divided into small strips.
 Strips of grass are left to grow between the two crops.
 This reduce the force of the wind and minimize the soil erosion.

-- Shelter belts: Between the crops, trees plantation for creating shelter, called as shelter belts.
+- Shelter belts: Between the crops, trees may be planted for creating shelter, called as shelter belts.
 These shelter belts stabilize the formation of sand dunes.

-Question: Explain about soil conservation?
-Write any four methods of soil conservation with suitable condition in India.
+Q. Explain about soil conservation?
+Write any four methods of soil conservation with suitable suitable condition in India.*** (Resources Development)

 (1) Soil conservation means the management strategies for prevention of soil eroded from the Earth’s surface or becoming chemically change due to over use, acid reaction, Salinity or other chemical contamination.